 From the Left and Right, Marijuana Legalization Faces Opposition

-At this point in time, there is reason to be optimistic about marijuana legalization.
+At this point in time, there is reason to be optimistic about the legalization of recreational marijuana use.
 If it does become legal then you may be interested in checking out a site that offers indica cannabis, however, there are plenty of other websites that you can check out.
 Obviously, you have to wait until it is legal before you can purchase, check out the law of your region before purchasing.
+Once legal, you might enjoy growing your own cannabis plant.
+For this, it’s best to buy seeds from Royal-Seed-Bank and to research the best growing methods thoroughly.
+This is a great way to know the exact product you are smoking and is an enjoyable process for a lot of people.
 Andrew Napalitano was able to get Sarah Palin to back the “lowest criminal priority” position on his show, while Oakland, California seems to be positioning itself into a future marijuana growth mecca with a local ordinance allowing industrial marijuana production in the city:

-Oakland’s City Council passed a resolution late Tuesday night, which could make it the first city in the state to give official permission to the industrial marijuana production.
+Oakland’s City Council passed a resolution late Tuesday night, which could make it the first city in the state to give official permission to the industrial marijuana production, using equipment like a rosin press for example to produce high quality solventless cannabis extracts.
+If Oakland does decide to go ahead with this change in the law, they’ll need to be able to cope with the demand, as marijuana is a huge market so industrial machinery is a must.
 The move is considered groundbreaking as it will ensure commercialization of a crop that is mainly cultivated in hidden gardens.
 “This is a monumental step forward,” said Dale Gieringer, an Oakland resident and the longtime head of California NORML, which backs the legalization of marijuana.
 “It really means moving into the era of industrial-scale operations, and Oakland means to do it big.”

 Meanwhile, liberal politicians from California, predictably disappointing on this issue, such as Democratic Senator Dianne Feinstein, are coming out in opposition to legalization: